alexlawrence/reznik/README.md

 * Use tools such as the [r.js](https://github.com/jrburke/r.js) optimizer on build time to combine all scripts into one big file or predefined bundles

-Both strategies are valid and have their own use cases.
+Both strategies work perfectly fine and have their own use cases.
 However with reznik you can extend your application to load any AMD module and all its dependencies **synchronously**.

 ###Features

-The module runs in node.js and generates a list of all existing AMD modules and their dependencies.
+The module runs in node.js and generates lists of all existing AMD modules and their dependencies.
-This is done by evaluating each JavaScript file and intercepting the *define()* and *require()* calls.
+This is done by evaluating each JavaScript file in a given structure and intercepting the *define()* and *require()* calls.
 The generation is meant to be done on build time or on deployment of an application.
-Whenever a page needs a JavaScript all its dependencies can be read from the list and can implicitly be included.
+Whenever a component requests a JavaScript all its dependencies can be read from the list and can implicitly be included.
-How this can exactly be implemented depends on your application stack.
+How exactly this is implemented depends on your application stack.

 Additional features:

-* Code analysis to check for missing and circular dependencies and invalid module ids
+* Code analysis to check for missing modules, circular dependencies and invalid module ids
 * Flattened module lists to see implicit dependencies
 * Inverted module lists for dependency analysis
 * JSON, dot and plain text output